COMMON BROWN LEMUR

 Diet

-A study on the chemical components of plants in Madagascar and Mayotte showed that brown lemurs are able to ingest leaves and immature fruit with high levels of tannins and alkaloids that plants produce to defend themselves.
-As a result, many lemurs (and other species) avoid eating them, but because brown lemurs are not bothered by these chemicals, they have access to food resources other lemur species cannot exploit.
+With fast gut passage, their anatomy is perfectly adapted to their diet.
+An analysis of the chemical components of plants in Madagascar and Mayotte showed that common brown lemurs are able to ingest leaves and immature fruit with high levels of tannins and alkaloids that plants produce to defend themselves against folivorous animals.
+Because brown lemurs are not bothered by these chemicals, they have access to food resources that other lemur species cannot exploit.

-Brown lemurs are also adaptable to environmental changes.
-In two instances, following droughts, groups of brown lemurs in Ankarafantsika National Park responded to periods of food scarcity by traveling farther than usual and feeding from two plant species they normally would not—the grewia tree and Landophia myrtifolia shrub.
+Common brown lemurs are also adaptable to environmental changes.
+In two instances, following droughts, groups of common brown lemurs in Ankarafantsika National Park responded to periods of food scarcity by traveling farther than usual and feeding from two plant species they normally would not—the grewia tree and Landophia myrtifolia shrub.

 Behavior and Lifestyle

-They generally don’t travel far each day and their home range averages 1.75 to 2.5 acres (.75–1 ha).
-In dry or disturbed habitats, they have to travel farther to find the specific food items they need and prefer.
+Common brown lemurs generally don’t travel far each day, and their home range averages 1.75 to 2.5 acres (0.75–1 ha), but in dry or disturbed habitats, they travel farther to find the specific food items they need and prefer.

 Fun Facts